diecknet/DavinciTimestamp/README.md

 ## Installation

-The module is available via the [PowerShell Gallery](https://www.powershellgallery.com/packages/DavinciTimestamp).
+The PowerShell module is available via the [PowerShell Gallery](https://www.powershellgallery.com/packages/DavinciTimestamp).

 It should work with Windows PowerShell 5.1 and PowerShell 7.x on Linux, macOS or Windows.